raiesbo/shell-scripting/README.md

 The repos also containing different solved exercises from the book "Shell Scripting" from Jason Cannon and different code snippets of the book.

+### Shell syntax, examples and more

-#### How to add an alias permanently for the Git Bash on Windows:
+#### Adding permanent alias for the Git Bash on Windows:

-- (1) To add an alias permanently, you'd need to edit the file /C/Program Files/Git/etc/profile.d/aliases.sh
+- (1) Access the file /C/Program Files/Git/etc/profile.d/aliases.sh
 - (2) Run your text editor as an administrator and open that file
 - (3) Add your alias and save the file
 - (4) Open the Git Bash.
 Execute 'alias', and you're done.
 Have fun